DaviZCodes/arter-generative-ai/README.md

 # Arter
+# CURRENTLY THERE IS A WEBSOCKET ERROR - I WILL FIX ASAP
 A generative AI website which transform scribbles into realistic and colorful representations.

 > Created with NextJS and Tailwind CSS.
 Backend and Database on Convex.
 Machine Learning with Replicate.com.